getify/demo-app-weatheround/README.md

 To see your changes in the app instance, just refresh the webview!

-**NOTE:** Live-Reload is coming soon!
+**NOTE:** Live-Reload is hopefully coming soon!

 #### Mobile Native Apps

 To build the app for mobile platforms (iOS, Android, etc), follow [Socket's Mobile Guide](https://socketsupply.co/guides/#mobile-guide).

-For example, on Windows, if I already have a USB-attached Android device (in debugging mode), I can run:
+For example, if I already have a USB-attached Android device (in USB debugging mode), I can run:

 ```cmd
 ssc build -r --platform=android
 ```

 That will build and launch the app on my Android device!

+**TIP:** Using Chrome, you can remote-debug your app's webview by finding the device in the list on this page (in the desktop Chrome browser): `chrome://inspect/#devices`

 ## License